pH Sensor

 Integration Notes

-• Temperature compensation not currently implemented (assumes ~25°C)
+- Temperature compensation not implemented (assumes ~25°C)

-• Electrode response time: ~100-300ms depending on pH change magnitude
+- Electrode response time: ~100-300 ms depending on pH change magnitude